$100M Leads Review (The 9-Figure Lead Secret?)

 Alex Hormozi spent 2 years writing this book.

-Between him and his editor, that adds up to 3,500 hours total, packed into 106 hand-drawn illustrations, 62 pro tips, and 8 “never-go-hungry” playbooks.
+Between him and his editor, that adds up to 3,500 hours, packed into 106 hand-drawn illustrations, 62 pro tips, and 8 “never-go-hungry” playbooks.

-Gathering all of that yourself would take years.
-Getting them organized into one framework with a clear sequence costs $29.99 and takes a weekend.
+Gathering all of it yourself would take years.
+Getting it organized into one framework with a clear sequence costs $29.99 and takes a weekend.

 After reading the book and completing the free course, the biggest shift for me was clarity.
 I stopped bouncing between random marketing tactics and started following one system.